Yeshivat Chovevei Torah: Faculty and administration

+The yeshiva is led by Rabbi Dov Linzer, who has served as President and Rosh Yeshiva since 2018.
+He succeeded Asher Lopatin, who was the second president of the school from July 2013 to July 2018, following Avi Weiss.
+Linzer had previously served as the dean of YCT from 2007 to 2014, succeeding Weiss.
+Since 2022, the dean of YCT has been Rabbi Haggai Resnikoff.

+Other faculty members include rabbis Ysoscher Katz, Nathaniel Helfgot, Chaim Marder, Miriam Schacter, and Michelle Friedman.

 Student body and alumni

 When the rabbinical school was founded, its first class had only 7 members.

-However, after what Yeshiva University's student newspaper, The Commentator, called in 2002 an "aggressive marketing campaign", many young men who previously would have considered YU's rabbinical school are now attending YCT.
+After what Yeshiva University's student newspaper, The Commentator, called in 2002 an "aggressive marketing campaign", some young men who previously would have considered Yeshiva University's rabbinical school began attending YCT.
 A 2007 YU Commentator article reported YCT's enrollment to be 43 full-time students.

-The first rabbi was ordained in 2003.
-According to a 2006 news article, YCT graduates about 10 students a year, and in a 2009 story it was reported that there were 54 total YCT graduates.

-As of 2019, YCT has ordained over 130 rabbis serving throughout the US and around the world, who serve in synagogues, on college campus, as teachers and administrators, chaplains, religious entrepreneurs; leaders of Jewish institutions, and more.
+As of 2019, YCT had ordained over 130 rabbis serving throughout the U.S. and around the world in synagogues, on college campuses, as teachers and administrators, chaplains, religious entrepreneurs, leaders of Jewish institutions, and more.

 Absorption of EDAH functions

 In July 2006, YCT officials announced that they would absorb some of the personnel and functions of the liberal Orthodox advocacy organization EDAH, which had announced its closure and became defunct.
 YCT assumed EDAH's journal, website, and audio-visual library.
 The school also took on EDAH's founding director, Rabbi Saul Berman, for a position as Director of Continuing Rabbinic Education.